-- "It is that we consider our soul to be like a castle made entirely out of a diamond.
-We don't find anything comparable to the magnificent beauty and its marvelous capacity.
-We are created in His own image and likeness" (DP I, 1:1). - "In explaining that we are made in the image and likeness of God, Teresa points out how we have the capacity for God that transcends the human person" (Interpretive notes, pg.
-42; second edition, p.
+- "It is that we consider our soul to be like a castle made entirely out of a diamond...
+[We] don't find anything comparable to the magnificent beauty of a soul and its marvelous capacity. ...He created us in His own image and likeness" (IC, DP I, 1:1). - "In explaining that we are made in the image and likeness of God, Teresa points out how we have the capacity for God that transcends the human person" (Interpretive notes, pg.
+42; second edition, pg.
 16).
 By raising the question of "who we are," Teresa reminds her readers that God created mankind in His own image and likeness (Gen. 1:26-27). - Unfortunately, most do not strive for self-knowledge.
 Rather, most travel through life disconnected from the deeper sense of awareness that can transcend superficial existence.
 Some things are good and necessary for everyday life; however, it is too easy to become preoccupied with business affairs and pleasure seeking.
 The sense of personhood ("who we are") is often bound up in physical appearance, social status or professional standing.
-As Teresa points out, "we limit ourselves to the outer wall of the castle; that is, with these bodies of ours."
-Consequently, little effort is made to preserve its beauty (see DP I, 1:2).
+As Teresa points out, "[we] limit ourselves to ... the outer wall of the castle; that is, with these bodies of ours."
+Consequently, little effort is made to preserve its beauty (see IC, DP I, 1:2).